DataFire/Integrations/integrations/generated/google_youtube/README.md

 ### SponsorSnippet
 * SponsorSnippet `object`
   * channelId `string`: The id of the channel being sponsored.
+  * cumulativeDurationMonths `integer`: The cumulative time a user has been a sponsor in months.
   * sponsorDetails [ChannelProfileDetails](#channelprofiledetails)
   * sponsorSince `string`: The date and time when the user became a sponsor.
 The value is specified in ISO 8601 (YYYY-MM-DDThh:mm:ss.sZ) format.